lyj911111/Atmega128/README.md

 # Atmega128
-on Here,as a learner, I am got to record my project of ATmega128, if you have some good idea, please let me know about that
+as a beginner, I have recorded my projects or something kind of my codes if you figured it out of my codes mistakes or if you know more good informations please let me know about that

+thanks